Events All That Jazz Hot Jazz Flashes Roots of Jazz Tailgate Ramblings Affiliated Bands Musicians' Exchange Jazz Links

 2008 & 2007 PRJC Picnics Available on DVD

-If you missed the 2008 PRJC Picnic or are nostalgic for the 2007 PRJC Picnic at Blob’s Park, or if you particularly enjoyed these two great events, you will want to order a three-DVD set of the picnic music produced by Ron Israel, a professional videographer and longtime jazz fan.
+If you missed the old PRJC Picnics from 2007 and 2008 at Blob’s Park, or if you particularly enjoyed these two great events, you will want to order a three-DVD set of the picnic music produced by Ron Israel, a professional videographer and longtime jazz fan.
 Both sets contain the full performances of all picnic bands (2008 Bands: Big Bertha’s Rhythm Kings, Hal’s Bayou Jazz Band, and Bob Thulman's Special Jazz Band.
 2007 Bands: Fallstaff 5 +2, Federal Jazz Commission, Big Bertha’s Rhythm Kings, Hal’s Bayou Jazz Band, WCM Traditional Jazz Band and Jim Ritter’s New liberation Jazz Band).

 These DVDs are bound to become collector’s items, and are wonderful not only for the great music, but also as great gift ideas for all your jazz-loving friends.
 The DVD set is only $15 (plus $3 postage and handling).
 If sufficient copies are sold, PRJC will receive a portion of each sale.